demisto/content/Packs/FeedCyjax/Integrations/FeedCyjax/README.md

 9. Set feed tags. (optional, comma delimited, eg. MyTag, YourTag)
 10. Set Indicator Expiration Method (default is never)
 11. Set fetch interval (default is to fetch every 1 hour)
 12. First fetch time.
 The time interval for the first fetch (retroactive).
-Default is 3 days.
+The default is 3 days.
 13. Test connection.
 14. Click done to save.

 ## Commands
-You can execute these commands from the Demisto CLI, as part of an automation, or in a playbook.
+You can execute these commands from the Demisto CLI, as part of automation, or in a playbook.
 After you successfully execute a command, a DBot message appears in the War Room with the command details.

 ### !cyjax-get-indicators